-The 2022 Annual Update to the Consolidated Plan was made available for review and comment during a 30-day comment period from May 16, 2022 through June 14, 2022.
+The 2023 Annual Update to the Consolidated Plan will be made available for review and comment during a 30-day comment period from April 12, 2023 through May 11, 2023.
 All written comments are included in the appendix.

-6. Summary of comments or views not accepted and the reasons for not accepting them Throughout the citizen participation process, the community was invited and encouraged to participate.
-Two public hearings were held on September 16, 2021 and December 21, 2021.
+6. Summary of comments or views not accepted and the reasons for not accepting them

+Throughout the citizen participation process, the community was invited and encouraged to participate.
+Two public hearings were held on September 12, 2022 and February 7, 2023.
 There were not any comments or views not accepted.